weifang993/drug-search/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 Angular upgrade note:
 After running converter instructions from update.angular.io, run `npm install --save --legacy-peer-deps`.
+For a good explanation, refer to https://stackoverflow.com/questions/66239691/what-does-npm-install-legacy-peer-deps-do-exactly-when-is-it-recommended-wh.
+For angular 13 (latest for the moment), generate a new testApp and update package.json after comparision.
+Clean build at last: no longer need --legacy-peer-deps tag.

 ## Running unit tests